 Rembrandt, Old Man with a Black Hat and Gorget, c.1631, Art Institute of Chicago, Chicago, IL, USA.

 I love Rembrandt’s paintings, he was a master of portraiture and fluffy hats in art!
 He made many self-portraits, always posing in a different hat.
-This time, however, he painted an elderly but still handsome man, who might have held a high-rank position (look at his fur coat!) in the military, as he was wearing a gorget, that is a steel collar designed to protect the throat.
+This time, however, he painted an elderly but still handsome man, who might have held a high-rank position (look at his fur coat!) in the military, as he was wearing a gorget, which is a steel collar designed to protect the throat.

 3. Rococo Style